dgrisham/dgrisham.github.io/assignments/haskell/6-calculator_2/README.md

 ### AppExpr

-Write a parser called `p_appExpr` that parses `AppExpr`s.
+Write a parser called `p_appExpr` that parses an `AppExpr`.
 We'll leave it to you to figure out the details of this one.

 ### Integrating your parsers